russeta/docs-tap/convention-service/creating-conventions.md

         ko apply -f dist/server.yaml
         ```

-    + If a different tool is being used to build the image, you can also apply the configuration using either `kubectl` or `kapp` setting the correct image in the [`Deployment`](#install-convention) descriptor.
+    + If you use a different tool to build the image, you can also apply the configuration using either `kubectl` or `kapp` setting the correct image in the [`Deployment`](#install-convention) descriptor.

        kubectl